 1B4.
-Any schedule of fines for a race must be requested by the organizer, approved by the Executive Director, and made available in writing to participants before the race.
+Any schedule of fines for a race, other than those recommended in these Racing Rules, must be requested by the organizer, approved by the Executive Director, and made available in writing to participants before the race.

 1C.
 Violations of Rules